Why is the University of Oregon’s teaching evaluation system changing?

 You are encouraged to indicate whether or not the faculty member’s teaching meets, exceeds, or does not meet expectations under the university’s teaching quality standards: a) professional teaching, b) inclusive teaching, c) engaged teaching, and d) research-informed teaching.
 Evaluators are asked to consider each condition defining these standards separately, as well as provide an overall assessment of teaching quality that takes all four standards into consideration and any “additional positive factors,” as outlined in the MOU.

 The Teaching Evaluation Criteria document provided by the Office of the Provost can help you perform a criteria-based teaching evaluation: it aligns UO’s new baseline standards and conditions defining teaching quality with sources of evidence (like student comments from Course Evaluations and Student Experience Surveys, peer reviews of teaching, Instructor Reflection surveys, and teaching statements).
 This document may be modified by individual units through the policy change guidelines outlined in the CBA.
 (It is available here for your track-changes modifications.)

 I am a faculty member.
 What support, resources, and training can make these changes positive for me and help me succeed?

 In addition to the special workshop and individual support for faculty who are scheduled for review in 2020-21 mentioned above, TEP offers the following core teaching skills workshops: "Teaching Toward Inclusion and Belonging,” “Research-Led Practices to Activate a Class,” “Student Metacognition,” “Course Design,” and “Teaching at a Research University.”
 TEP also offers the stipended UO Summer Teaching Institute.
 These teaching development opportunities are directly aligned with the university’s teaching quality standards.

-Questions Related to the New Instructor Reflection Survey
+Instructor Reflection Survey

 How will I benefit from completing an Instructor Reflection?